virajbhutada/Music-Recommendation-System/README.md

 - **requirement.txt**: List of dependencies required for the project.
 Ensures that all necessary libraries and packages are installed.
 - **streamlitapp.py**: Script for running the Streamlit web application interface.
 Provides a web-based interface for users to interact with the system.
 - **data/**: Directory containing dataset files.
 Organized storage of all dataset files used in the project.
-- **report/**: Folder containing project reports and documentation.
+- **report/**: Folder containing the HTML file required for the web interface, project reports and documentation.
 Maintains all relevant documentation and reports for the project.
-- **html/**: Directory containing HTML files with assets and artifacts.
-Stores all HTML files required for the web interface.

 ---